Hamilton Street Railway

-The Hamilton Street Railway (HSR) is the public transport agency for Hamilton, Ontario.
+The Hamilton Street Railway (HSR) is the public transport agency for Hamilton, Ontario, Canada.
 The name is a legacy of the company's early period, when public transit in Hamilton was primarily served by streetcars.
 Although streetcars are no longer used in the city today, the HSR operates bus and paratransit services, with a ridership of 21 million passengers a year.